Picture courtesy of Megan Hodges.

 The Royal Navy is also trialling a new range of vegan menus on a ship in 2019, with the intention of rolling them out across the fleet.

-Forces News and BFBS reporter Rob Olver has been vegan for 22 years and been on two tours with the forces.
+Forces News and BFBS reporter Rob Olver has been vegan for 22 years and been on several tours with the forces, including Bosnia, Kosovo, Iraq and Afghanistan, where he spent almost 18 months.

 He says he has not had as much trouble as one might expect: "Military chefs are incredibly versatile.